pforret/blog.splashing/_topic/city/venice.md

 ---
 # Venice

 Venice  is a city in northeastern Italy and the capital of the Veneto region.
 It is built on a group of 118 small islands that are separated by canals and linked by over 400  bridges.
 The islands are in the shallow Venetian Lagoon, an enclosed bay lying between the mouths of the Po  and the Piave rivers .
-In 2020, 258,685 people resided in the Comune di Venezia, of whom around 55,000 live in the historical city of Venice .
-Together with Padua and Treviso, the city is included in the Padua-Treviso-Venice Metropolitan Area, which is considered a statistical metropolitan area, with a total population of 2.6 million.The name is derived from the ancient Veneti people who inhabited the region by the 10th century BC.
+In 2020, around 258,685 people resided in greater Venice or the Comune di Venezia, of whom around  55,000 live in the historical island city of Venice  and the rest on the mainland .
+Together with the cities of Padua and Treviso, Venice is included in the Padua-Treviso-Venice  Metropolitan Area, which is considered a statistical metropolitan area, with a total population of  2.6 million.The name is derived from the ancient Veneti people who inhabited the region by the 10th  century BC.
-The city was historically the capital of the Republic of Venice for over a millennium, from 697 to 1797.

 ## Unsplash photos